-Risk Title: Health a nd Wellbeing (Leisure) Service Provision What is the risk? now face further pressures due to o the increased cost oney and through incr e centres as a result of Covid-19, leis ure centres may fliving including through loss of revenue as residents eased cost of operating the centres given the energy What is the level of risk?
-Likelihood of risk occurring 4 (Almost Certain) What are we doing to reduce the risk?
-Worked with Fusion Lifestyle to revise the management fee profile in response to the Impact Financial 4 (Major) reductions in income seen through Covid-19 (agreed by Council in Feb 2022) 20 Service Quality 2 (Minor) Continue to engage with Fusion to understand issues and support where possible 20 Reputation 2 (Minor) Continue to monitor local and national position (given that all leisure providers will be in the same position) Legal / Regulatory 2 (Minor) Promote active participation in sport and leisure through Council communication channels Health and Safety 4 (Major) unough obalion communication chainless Morale / Staffing 2 (Minor) Current Update (March 2023) The provision of leisure centres is a discretionary service.
-However the activities align with the Corporate strategic plan - 'A Plan for West Devon' in providing quality services and community wincludes increasing active participation in sport and leisure activities.
-The likelihood of this risk occurring has now increased to '5' as leisure services nationally are consignificantly impacted by the increases to energy costs and other supplies and services, with the further compounded as individuals consider their own levels of expenditure and focus on essent with discretionary spending on items such as leisure being areas where individuals consider male.
-The Council continues to regularly meet with the Chief Executive of Fusion Lifestyle to understain impacts.
-We are actively taking steps to support Fusion progress plans for decarbonisation of its will, in the longer term, result in a reduction of energy costs.
-This does not however address the impacts.
+Risk Title: Health and Wellbeing (Leisure) Service Provision What is the risk?
+The risk is that following the negative impacts to leisure centres as a result of Covid-19, leisure centres may now face further pressures due to the increased cost of living including through loss of revenue as residents consider where they can save money and through increased cost of operating the centres given the energy price increases and increasing inflation.
+What is the level of risk?
+Likelihoo od of risk occurring 4 (Almost Certain) What are we doing to reduce the risk?
+Worked with Fusion Lifestyle to revise the management fee profile in response to the Impact Financial 4 (Major) reductions in income seen through Covid-19 (agreed by Council in Feb 2022) 20 Service Quality 2 (Minor) Continue to engage with Fusion to understand issues and support where possible 20 Reputation 2 (Minor) Continue to monitor local and national position (given that all leisure providers will be In the same position) Legal / Regulatory 2 (Minor) Promote active participation in sport and leisure through Council communication channels Health and Safety 4 (Major) unough oddhen communication chamiers Morale / Staffing 2 (Minor) Current Update (March 2023) The provision of leisure centres is a discretionary service.
+However the activities align with the Council's corporate strategic plan - 'A Plan for West Devon' in providing quality services and community wellbeing.
+This includes increasing active participation in sport and leisure activities The likelihood of this risk occurring has now increased to '5' as leisure services nationally are continuing to be significantly impacted by the increases to energy costs and other supplies and services, with the issue being further compounded as individuals consider their own levels of expenditure and focus on essential spending - with discretionary spending on items such as leisure being areas where individuals consider making savings.
+The Council continues to regularly meet with the Chief Executive of Fusion Lifestyle to understand the impacts.
+We are actively taking steps to support Fusion progress plans for decarbonisation of its sites which will, in the longer term, result in a reduction of energy costs.
+This does not however address the immediate impacts.